LibraryCarpentry/librarycarpentry.github.io/pages/contact.md

 * Library Carpentry also maintains a [Twitter handle](https://twitter.com/LibCarpentry) which you can follow and learn about what community members are doing.

-* For general Carpentries information, inquiries or comments, please get in touch via team@carpentries.org.
+* For general information, inquiries or comments, please get in touch via [team@carpentries.org](mailto:team@carpentries.org).